 In addition to interest rates and fees, the APR of a loan can also be affected by the following:

 - Loan term: Because APR is calculated based on a 12-month period, the length of time you have to pay it back will affect how much interest you will pay over the life of your loan.

 - Payment schedule: How often you make payments will affect how much interest is applied for each one.

 - Interest calculations: Does the interest rate decline as the balance is paid off, or remain flat?

 - Collateral: Some banks keep a percentage of your loan in an account as collateral—similar to an escrow account—which borrowers can't access until the loan has been repaid.

 If this all sounds overwhelming, it can be.
-That’s why we created our Comparative Loan Calculator, to simplify and streamline the process of figuring out the actual cost of your business loan.
+That’s why there are great tools out there including NerdWallet's Business Loan Calculator.
 By simply plugging in a few key pieces of information, you’ll be able to calculate the APR for any loan and compare the APR for several different lenders and loan types.